CS-1400/CS-1400.github.io/_pages/functions/index.md

 ---

 ## Description
-A function is a premade block of code with a name.
-We call it by name to execute its code.
-Functions may include:
+A function is a prewritten block of code with a name.
+A function is invoked by calling its name.
+Functions are used to eliminate repition in code.
+They optionally include:
   - **arguments**: the function's input; data given to the function enclosed within the parenthesis.
   - **return**: the function's output; data passed back to the line of code that called it.

 See Python Docs: [Built-in Functions](https://docs.python.org/3/library/functions.html)

+## Sources
+1. Built-in Functions: These functions come pre-installed with Python.
+Common examples are `print()`, `input()`, `length()`, etc.
+2. User-defined functions: These are custom functions defined by a programmer.
+After the programmer defines a custom function, the function can be invoked by its name.
+3. Imported functions: These functions are written in a module (aka python file) other than the file you are creating.
+You can import that module into your python file with an `import` statement.

 ## Example